ādiparva - Chapter-19

 Vaisampayana said, 'After this, with his robe loosely hanging, Adhiratha approached the arena, sweating and trembling, leaning on a staff.
 Upon seeing him, Karna set aside his bow, and out of deep respect, bowed his head still damp from the coronation ceremony.
 The charioteer quickly covered his feet with the edge of his robe and referred to Karna, who had achieved greatness, as his son.
 He embraced Karna, overwhelmed with affection, and tears streamed down his face, moistening the head that had just been blessed at the coronation of the king of Anga.

 Noticing the charioteer, the Pandava Bhimasena mistook Karna for merely a charioteer's son and mockingly said, 'O son of a charioteer, you don't deserve to die at the hands of Partha.
 Take up the whip as befits your lowly background.
-And, you worthless wretch, you are unworthy to rule Anga, just as a dog does not deserve the butter offered in a sacrifice.'
-Karna, hearing this, let out a heavy sigh, his lips trembling, and gazed up at the sun.
+And, you worthless wretch, you are unworthy to rule Anga, just as a dog does not deserve the butter offered in a sacrifice.

 Then, like a furious elephant rising amidst a field of lilies, the mighty Duryodhana stood up in anger among his brothers and addressed Bhimasena, the doer of terrible deeds, saying, 'O Vrikodara, it is unworthy of you to speak thus.
 Strength is the essence of a Kshatriya, and even a Kshatriya of lower birth is deserving of a fight.
 The lineage of heroes, like the sources of a noble river, is often unknown.
 The fire that consumes the world arises from water.'